Rugikex/DQN-Atari/README.md

 TODO: Add description

-TODO: create script to retrain model
+TODO: have to skip 6 frames